haxtheweb/webcomponents/elements/paper-avatar/README.md

 ## Usage
 To use this web component in your project you can utilize one of the following styles of syntax.

+### NOTICE

+jdenticon functionality is not working in the latest version of this component.

 ```js
 /* In an existing module / web component */
 import '@lrnwebcomponents/paper-avatar.js';